A Better Dealership Approach: Why Promotional Maintenance Beats Traditional Advertising

 A More Cost-Effective Approach to Automotive Marketing

 Traditional advertising generally involves casting a wide net.
-Your ad may reach a large, general audience, but it's seldom targeted towards your exact customer model, and you pay a premium for that placement.
-Consequently, traditional advertising rarely produces strong return on investment (ROI) for most dealerships.
+Your ad may reach a large, general audience, but it’s seldom targeted towards your exact customer model, and you pay a premium for that placement.
+Consequently, traditional advertising rarely produces a strong return on investment (ROI) for most dealerships.

 An effective promotional maintenance plan, on the other hand, achieves the distinction of being both targeted and economical.
 You reach your vehicle-purchasing audience with a variety of options to fit their needs — prepaid, discounted or loyalty programs — and you do so in a cost-effective manner.
 The average dealership spends $628 per vehicle on traditional advertising before a sale is made.
 Performance Administration’s Promotional Maintenance attracts customers to your dealership for one-quarter of that cost on average.